bitrise-io/bitrise-webhooks/README.md

 ## TODO

 * Re-try handling
+* Docker image: auto-create & publish a Docker Image for the webhooks server, to make it easy to run it on your own server
 * Bitbucket V1 (aka "Services" on the Bitbucket web UI) - not sure whether we should support this, it's already kind of deprecated, and we already support the newer, V2 webhooks.